Many kids with

 Kids with ADHD often have difficulty with

-executive functioning skills.
+.
 They may say things impulsively without thinking through whether it will hurt someone’s feelings.
 When their impulsivity upsets others, kids often feel bad, because their intent wasn’t to hurt anybody.

 There are other aspects of executive functioning challenges that may cause kids to do things that make them feel remorse.
 They can include: